 Hi, it’s me again, Phyllis from CYWB.

 This month, I’m taking a different approach and bringing Lime to you.
 In June, Choose Your Way Bellevue began partnering with Lime to make it easier for you to have a wonderful experience riding Lime bikes.
-A $1 promotion discount will be given to riders and can be used toward the unlock fee of $1.
-Find out how here: https://chooseyourwaybellevue.org/bike.
-Once the Lime app is installed click it, then click on the three black lines in the upper left-hand corner and click the wallet.
-Under Wallet you will be directed to add the Promo Code CYWB.
-The Promo Code can only be used once.
+A $1 promotional discount will be given to riders and can be used toward the unlock fee of $1.
+Find out how on the Choose Your Way Bellevue bike page.
+Once the Lime app is installed, click it, and then click on the three black lines in the upper left-hand corner and click the wallet.
+Under Wallet you will be directed to add the promo code "CYWB."

 So how does this work?
 I’m going to do an intro to using our code, and hope that you can get out this weekend and go for a ride with Lime.
-This introduction may help you feel more comfortable to ride.
-There are lots of questions to cover and hopefully by the end of this article, I will have answered them all.
-If not, email us at firstname.lastname@example.org
+This article may help you feel more comfortable riding.
+There are lots of questions to cover, and hopefully by the end of this article I will have answered them all.
+If not, send us an email!

-Yesterday, was a great day to Lime.
+Yesterday was a great day to Lime.
 The sun was bright, and the temperature was a little cool.
 Prior to leaving the office, I made sure I had my helmet, sunglasses, and jacket.
 I checked my Lime phone app to locate a bike.
-(How do I get the Lime app?)
+How do I get the Lime app, you ask?
 The Lime mobile app can be downloaded from Google Play (Android) and the App Store (Apple).
 Download and install the Lime mobile app on your smartphone.
 Once the app was downloaded it showed a map of all bikes that were near me.

 I located a bike nearby, across from the Bellevue Transit Center.
 It was located in a bike share parking zone and ready for use.
 Next, I followed the promotional instructions on getting a discount of $1 which equals the unlock fee.
 I entered the code CYWB and then used the in-app camera to scan the bike’s QR code to unlock the bike.
 (You can also manually enter the bicycle ID number.)